SCSModdingGuide/mappingguide/docs/index.md

 - Make your additions to the guide, and commit them.
 - Make a pull request to have your committed additions accepted

-If you're working on contributions, but need some help using Github Desktop, contact @SecretImbecile for assistance.
+If you're working on contributions, but need some help using Github Desktop, contact [SecretImbecile](https://github.com/SecretImbecile) for assistance.